crystal-data/num.cr/README.md

 ## Prerequisites

-Num.cr relies on OpenBLAS and LAPACK for many underlying computations, and the development packages must be present for Num.cr to work correctly.

-For Debian, use `libopenblas-dev` and `liblapack-dev`.
-For other operating systems review the relevant installation instructions for that OS.
+Num.cr relies on various BLAS and LAPACK implementations to provide performant linear algebra routines.
+The defaults are OpenBLAS and Lapacke.
+On Darwin, the Accelerate framework is used by default.
+Num.cr also allows for computing run on a GPU, backed by OpenCL, with BLAS operations backed by ClBlast.
+Please review the relevant installation instructions for these libraries if you would like to take advantage of their features.

 ## Usage